Courses/Teaching

 This is a graduate level course and will normally be offered each September - December term.

-This course is again offered this fall term (Sept-Dec 2022) and will return to being in-person.
+This course is again offered this fall term (Sept-Dec 2025) and will be in-person.

 At the end of the term students will do a term project which consists of designing an MRI acquisition protocol.
 If possible (MRI schedule permitting), the project results will used to acquire images of a human volunteer during one session in the MRI Facility.

-Registering in the course requires permission from the instructor. (email stromanp@queensu.ca for permission) This is so that I can determine the range of background training spanned by the students taking the course, and can adjust lectures accordingly.
+Registering in the course requires permission from the instructor. (email stromanp@queensu.ca for permission) This is primarily for determining the range of background training spanned by the students taking the course, so that lectures can be adjusted accordingly.

 Neuroscience 403 - Introduction to Neuroimaging